-Ms. Ewing made a motion that a new policy be enacted immediately that all plants, whether hanging from above, fixed over railings or sitting on the floor of any unit of the Lower Pontalba, be removed by each respective tenant by June 1, 2015 and that no such plants be allowed thereafter until further reviewed by Irby.
+Ms. Ewing made a motion that a new policy be enacted immediately that all plants, whether hanging from above, fixed over railings or sitting on the floor of any unit of the Lower Pontalba be removed by each respective tenant by June 1, 2015 and that no such plants be allowed thereafter until further reviewed by Irby/Finance Committee.
 Mr. Kelly seconded the Motion.
 Staff informed the members that it has all contact info and emails of each tenant.
 A letter will be issued to each tenant about the new policy, together with a copy of the photographs.
 Mr. Kelly again suggested LSM state that this policy is going into immediate effect because we need to preserve the building.
-The motion is, effective immediately, that by June 1, 2015.
+The new policy is effective June 1, 2015.
 There was no further comment from the public.
 The Motion was unanimously approved.

-The next issue discussed by Mr. Barnett was evidence of the excessive watering and/or mopping of the balconies.
+The next issue discussed by Mr. Barnett was evidence of the excessive hosing and/or mopping of the balconies.
 Mr. Tullos briefly spoke of the problem when tenants hose the balcony floor instead of using a traditional mop and bucket.
-It was the opinion of staff that the wood rots much quicker than usual.
-At this time, it was decided to leave the excessive watering or hosing issue alone for the present time.
+At this time, it was decided by the Committee to leave the excessive watering or hosing of the balcony floors for further discussion.

 Mr. Barnett briefly spoke of the next issue, namely issues within the lease as to “Common Area Maintenance” (CAM) charges or fees.
 He stated that the current charges are only estimates and that the Committee’s current plan is to better identify what may be more accurately due.
 Mr. R. Davis reminded the members that these are only estimates.
 Dr. Haedicke told the members that she felt the CAMs are low in general and she understood that new CAM rates change on October 1st each year.
 The CAM issue will be discussed more in-depth at the Sub-Committee meeting on June 8, 2015.
 Mr. Barnett expressed concern that there are too many calendar dates in the process and that there should be one date.
 It was too cumbersome to have a lease date of February 1, state fiscal date of July 1 and CAM calculation date of October 1.